Kali (demon): Markandeya Purana

 According to Markandeya Purana, the Brahmin Pravara was given a magical ointment that allowed him to fly.
 But when he flew to the Himalayas, the ointment was washed away from the bottoms of his feet keeping him from returning home to his wife.
 During this time, the nymph Varuthini fell madly in love with him and begged the Brahmin to stay with her forever.
 But eventually, he rejected her.
 He prayed to Agni who returned him home safely.

 The gandharva Kali was in love with ‘‘Varuthini’’ and had been rejected by her in the past.
 He saw how she hungered for the Brahmin, so he took on the appearance of Pravara and came before the courtesan.
 He led her into the bedchamber and told her to close her eyes during their sex [sambhoga].
 As they made love, Varuthini noticed that his body became flaming hot and believed it was because his Brahmin spirit was infused with the sacrificial fire.
 After climax, Kali, still-as-Pravara, left the apsara and returned to his abode.
 Varuthini soon became pregnant and nine months later gave birth to a human child that not only looked like the Brahmin but possessed his soul as well.
 The authors of the book Science in Culture comment this was an example of the Sanskrit phrase "from his semen and from her thinking," meaning the child was indeed Pravara's child because she believed it was his.

-In another version, Kali stipulates that he would only marry the apsara if she keeps her eyes closed while they are in the forest (presumably making love).
+In another version, Kali stipulates that he would only marry the apsara if she keeps her eyes closed while they are in the forest (presumably having sex).
 However, Kali leaves after their marriage and the birth of their son Svarocisa.
 Svarocisa grows up to become a very learned scholar of the Vedas and learns to speak the languages of all creatures from one of his three wives.
 He later marries a goddess and fathers Svarocisa Manu, one of the progenitors of mankind.